andy4626/mlb-postseason-schedule/README.md

 The view can be toggled with the two buttons below the simple navigation

-Initially used flexbox to stack elements and make it responsive, but, I decided to mimic the existing schedule table element as much as possible, also rendered the info shown in the schedule using the screenshot as a reference.
+I tried to mimic the existing schedule table element as much as possible, also rendered the info shown in the schedule using the screenshot as a reference.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).